Trump asks Supreme Court to block National Archives from releasing Jan. 6 records - NewsBreak

 ( The Hill ) – Former President Trump on Thursday asked the Supreme Court to block the National Archives from turning over records from his White House to the House Jan.
 6 select committee after a series of defeats in the lower courts.

 Trump’s lawyers filed an emergency petition with the Supreme Court ahead of a Thursday deadline to seek a review imposed by the D.C.
-Circuit Court of Appeals, which rejected the former president’s suit earlier this month.Biden resists shutdowns as omicron threat rises
+Circuit Court of Appeals, which rejected the former president’s suit earlier this month.Biden signs bills on forced labor in China, ALS research

 They argued that the circuit court’s decision would set a bad precedent in future disputes over access to former presidents’ confidential records and asked for a temporary order blocking the release while the Supreme Court considers whether to give the case a full hearing.